 ROSEN, A HIGHLY RECOGNIZED LAW FIRM, Encourages Allianz SE Investors with Losses to Secure Counsel Before Important Deadline in First Filed Securities Class Action Initiated by the Firm – ALIZY

-/EIN News/ -- NEW YORK, March 11, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Allianz SE (OTC: ALIZY) between March 9, 2018 and May 17, 2022, both dates inclusive (the “Class Period”), of the important April 3, 2023 lead plaintiff deadline.
+NEW YORK, March 11, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Allianz SE ALIZY between March 9, 2018 and May 17, 2022, both dates inclusive (the "Class Period"), of the important April 3, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Allianz securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.